Tunestring/m12challenge/README.md

 ## Description

-This project demonstrates skills learned through Module 9 to create a README.md generator through command line utilizing node and npm as well as inquirer v8.2.4.
+This project demonstrates skills learned through Module 12 to create an SQL based Employee Tracker through command line utilizing node and npm as well as inquirer v8.2.4, console.table, and mysql2.

 ## Table of Contents
 - [Installation](#installation)